 Capacity Score: Weak

 Historical evidence shows that, on average, the Army needs 21 brigade combat teams to fight one major regional conflict.
 Based on a conversion of roughly 3.5 BCTs per division, the Army deployed 21 BCTs in Korea, 25 in Vietnam, 14 in the Persian Gulf War, and around four in Operation Iraqi Freedom—an average of 16 BCTs (or 21 if the much smaller Operation Iraqi Freedom initial invasion operation is excluded).
 In the 2010 Quadrennial Defense Review, the Obama Administration recommended a force capable of deploying 45 Active BCTs.
-Previous government force-sizing documents discuss Army force structure in terms of divisions; they consistently advocate for 10–11 divisions, which equates to roughly 37 Active BCTs.
+Previous government force-sizing documents discuss Army force structure in terms of divisions and consistently advocate 10–11 divisions, which equates to roughly 37 Active BCTs.

-Considering the varying recommendations of 35–45 BCTs and the actual experience of nearly 21 BCTs deployed per major engagement, our assessment is that 42 BCTs would be needed to fight two MRCs.63 Taking into account the need for a strategic reserve, the Army force should also include an additional 20 percent of the 42 BCTs.
+Considering the varying recommendations of 35–45 BCTs and the actual experience of nearly 21 BCTs deployed per major engagement, our assessment is that 42 BCTs would be needed to fight two MRCs.60 Taking into account the need for a strategic reserve, the Army force should also include an additional 20 percent of the 42 BCTs.

 - Two-MRC Benchmark: 50 brigade combat teams.

-- Actual 2018 Level: 35 (31 active + four ARNG) brigade combat teams.
+- Actual projected 2020 Level: 35 (31 Regular Army and four ARNG) brigade combat teams.

 Capability Score: Marginal

 The Army’s aggregate capability score remains “marginal.”
 This aggregate score is a result of “marginal” scores for “Age of Equipment,” “Size of Modernization Programs,” and “Health of Modernization Programs.”
-More detail on these programs can be found in the equipment appendix following this section.
+(More detail on these programs can be found in the equipment appendix following this section.)
 The Army scored “weak” for “Capability of Equipment.”

-Readiness Score: Strong
+Readiness Score: Very Strong